JaehahShin/quantum_textbook_summary/README.md

 # quantum_textbook_summary
-I am Jaehah Shin who is interested in quantum computing.
-I am a second year Engineering Science student at the University of Toronto.

 In this document, we explore the concept of quantum computing.
 ## I refer to the textbook "Quantum Computation and Quantum Information by Michael A. Nielsen and Isaac L. Chuang."